alel2003/flashcards-world/README.md

   <a href="https://twitter.com/nestframework" target="_blank"><img src="https://img.shields.io/twitter/follow/nestframework.svg?style=social&label=Follow" alt="Follow us on Twitter"></a>
 </p>

-# 🌟 Word Cards
+# 🌟 Flash Cards World

-Word-Cards is a RESTful API built for managing tasks and records.
+Flash Cards World is a RESTful API built for managing tasks and records.
 This project is developed using Django, Django REST Framework (DRF), Docker, and PostgreSQL as the database.

 ## 🚀 Quick Start Guide